kanaria69/Mainecoco/README.md

-## My boss told me that he was going to fire the person with the worst posture.
-I have a hunch, it might be me.
+## A man is washing the car with his son.
+The son asks......
+"Dad, can’t you just use a sponge?"